Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 NOT INCLUDED:

-• International airfare, internal flights, transfers for independent arrival or departure, airport departure taxes in Perú (approx. $41 U.S), travel insurance (highly recommended) for which an application will be included with your confirmation, passport fees, excess baggage fees, optional tips to trip leader, guides and local staff.
+• International airfare, internal flights, transfers for independent arrival or departure, travel insurance (highly recommended; additional information provided with your confirmation), passport fees, excess baggage fees, optional tips to trip leader, guides and local staff.
 All items of personal nature such as: sleeping bag, personal gear, laundry, telephone calls, beverages, etc.

 Airfare is not included in the land cost of our trips.
 Andes Adventures can assist you with air ticketing or trip participants may make their own arrangements for air travel.
 Suggested flight routings and airlines will be provided.
 Please check with our staff before purchasing tickets.
 We need to verify your flight schedule and confirm that we have enough participants to guarantee the departure.